 Following a severe economic crash in 1997, former police officer turned telecom billionaire Thaksin Shinawatra become prime minister thanks to his Thai Rak Thai ("Thais Love Thais") political party's populist policies such as debt relief and cheap universal health care.
 He became the first prime minister in Thailand to complete a full term, and then during the next election in 2005, Thai Rak Thai won an outright majority in parliament.
 But, despite his electoral success, Thaksin is quite likely the most polarizing figure ever in Thai history and his opponents' accusations of corruption, conflict of interest (most notably his US$1.9 billion tax-free sale of his shares in Shin Corp) and a desire to usurp the power of the monarchy reached such a crescendo that in September 2006 he was ousted in Thailand's 11th successful military coup (out of 20 attempts) since 1912.

 A year later the People’s Power Party (PPP), the new political party allied with Thaksin won the election and this revived the "yellow-shirt" anti-Thaksin protests.
 In 2008 Thaksin and his wife were convicted of corruption (He fled the country before the verdict and remains a fugitive today.) and the PPP was dissolved following controversial court rulings.
 The opposition Democrat Party was able to piece together a coalition with Abhisit Vejjajiva as prime minister.
 These events bought out masses of "red-shirt" protesters in support of Thaksin and democracy.
 To nobody's surprise, Thaksin's allies overwhelmingly won the subsequent elections in 2011 with his sister Yingluck becoming a proxy prime minister.
 But their attempt to pass a broad amnesty bill and their failed rice price-support scheme led to yet another military coup.
-The military junta wrote a new constitution that will involve some elections in 2017 or 2018, but there will not be full democracy.
+The military junta wrote a new constitution that will involve some elections, perhaps in 2019, but there will not be full democracy.

 Thailand's population is around 68 million, making it the 21st most populous nation in the world.
 Over 10% of the population lives in Bangkok, including a huge number of transitory workers from the countryside.
 Despite the exodus, two-thirds of the population still lives in rural areas.
 Seventy-five percent of the population is ethnically Thai and 14% is ethnically Chinese.
 The remaining 11% consists mostly of Mon, Khmer, Burmese, Malay, Indian, and the various hill tribes such as Lahu, Hmong, and Karen who inhabit the mountains of the north.
 There is also a rapidly growing Western expatriate population since Thailand is a popular retirement destination.